 No. From the 6th of April 2008, planning permission will not be required for most solar panel installations, unless you live in a listed building.
 Even then, most councils will allow solar panels in most cases.

 Most homes in the UK are suitable for solar panels.
 If you have a South, South East, Southwest or East and West facing roof space un-obscured by shading, then yes.
 Your internal plumbing/electrics will need to be checked through an on-site survey before the installation process begins.

 Even the UK receives 60% of the sun's radiation compared to the equatorial regions.
-Each square metre of the United Kingdom receives between 900 to 1,300 kWh of energy annually, so this technology does work in northern climates too.
+Each square metre of the United Kingdom gets between 900 to 1,300 kWh of energy annually, so this technology does work in northern climates too.

 In most cases, no, however, if you have 'Part P' electrical and plumbing skills, then it may be possible to install in a daily capacity.
 DIY flat-plate, PV and evacuated tube kits are available.

-DIY installing can work out much cheaper, however, you will not be eligible for the generous feed-in tariff schemes currently available.
+DIY installing can work out much cheaper.
+However, you will not be eligible for the generous feed-in tariff schemes currently available.
 All eligible installations must be carried out and certified, by an accredited MCS solar panel installer to qualify.

 Solar technology is not a one size fits all.
 Installations for both heating and electric can be complicated, due to many issues such as roof access, layout and internal factors.
 Solar panel technologies vary in size, so potential installers will need to ask a few easy questions about your property to establish your options and costs.